IT'S NOT EASY BEING NEW

 Our service lasts between 60 and 75 minutes.
 It has some liturgical aspects, which means there will be some responsive readings and prayers, such as a call to worship, prayer of confession, and the Lord's Prayer.
 Liturgy provides a way for the congregation to participate in the service, provides a sense of unity, and also is a way for us to deepen our engagement with the text and theme.

-Our pastor occasionally wears a robe and stoles.
 The music reflects the mix of preferences of our congregation, a blend of contemporary, southern gospel, and classic hymns, played on piano, guitar, bass and percussion.

 Children are included in the entire worship service with a children's moment when they are invited to the front.
+There are children's worship bags available in the Vestibule with a children's bulletin and crayons.

 The Main Entrance is under the carport.
 There will be a friendly face there to welcome you and point you in the right direction.